Recommended for you:

 Proper socialization is a key element of successfully raising a puppy.
 In order for them to grow up into a well-adjusted dog, they need to be exposed to as many new people, places, experiences and situations as possible.
 While you should wait until they've had all their vaccinations before taking them out in public or letting them get close to other animals, you can start socializing your pup right away by simply playing with them and introducing them to new people, sights, sounds, smells and textures.

 Your Puppy's Health

-One of the first steps to take after getting your new puppy is to schedule a wellness visit with a veterinarian.
+One of the first steps to take after getting your new puppy is to schedule a wellness visit with a vet.
 If you don't already have an established vet, ask around.
 Your family, friends and coworkers will likely be able to provide you with plenty of recommendations.

-While you're at the vet you can try and schedule his 6-month vet visit.
-This vet will use this visit to check on the growth and progress of your pup to make sure everything looks good from a health perspective.
+While you're at the vet you can try and schedule their 6-month vet visit.
+The vet will use this visit to check on the growth and progress of your pup to make sure everything looks good from a health perspective.
 They can even start to give you tips on preparing you as you go through the adolescent period, which can be a challenging time for pet parents as pups grow into sexual maturity.
 This also is a good chance to talk about what to expect as your pup grows into adulthood.